 The Tapas community is made up of creative people from around the world, with different cultural backgrounds, opinions, and perspectives.
-Each and every person on Tapas makes the community what it is, and together we can keep Tapas safe and fun for everyone.
+Each and every person helps make our community what it is, and together we can keep Tapas safe and fun for everyone.

 This page covers both the content that's appropriate and the behavior that's expected on Tapas.
-We take these guidelines seriously and ask that you take them to heart.
+We take these guidelines seriously and ask that you read them carefully and take them to heart.

 Respect the Tapas community

 We share the responsibility of ensuring everyone feels respected and free to express themselves.

 Here are a few common-sense rules to help make that happen:

 Respect copyright: Only upload things that you made or have permission to use.
 You are responsible for all activity associated with your account, including any content you post.
 If you're unsure whether it's ok for you to upload something, check out the content section of our Terms of Service.

 Give constructive criticism: Feedback can be a valuable tool, and when done with respect can be a great way to make friends and help others improve.
 Share your opinion in a constructive (rather than destructive) way, and remember to focus on the content rather than the person who created it.